Home Pagan symbols & customs Site search

 And does a pagan wedding veil have any place in a Christian wedding ceremony?

-History of the veil
+History of the wedding veil

 Tsunokakushi

-Curiously, Japanese tradition is almost the opposite.
-With a white wedding kimono, instead of a veil the bride wears a tsuno kakushi.
-Tsuno means 'horns' and the purpose of wearing this headdress was to veil her horns of jealousy, ego and selfishness - attributes that should not be displayed at a wedding in front of the groom and his family.
+Curiously, Japanese veil tradition is almost the opposite.
+Instead of a veil the bride wears a tsuno kakushi.
+Tsuno means 'horns' and the purpose of wearing this headdress was to veil her horns of jealousy, ego and selfishness - attributes that shouldn't be displayed at a wedding in front of the groom and his family.
 It symbolized her resolve to become a gentle, obedient wife.
-Also in those days, hair was thought to be unclean so people wore a headdress to hide it.

 Taking the veil